Enfield F.C.: Early years

 John Bruce Skinner founded Enfield Football Club in August 1893 as Enfield Spartans, and the club spent its initial season playing friendlies.
 The start of the 1894–95 season saw the club play league football for the first time when it joined the Tottenham & District Junior Alliance League.
 The club made the move to the larger Tucker's Field and joined the North Middlesex League in 1896.
 In 1900 the club dropped the Spartans from the end of its name – this name is now used by a local Youth Football Club – and also made the move to Cherry Orchard Lane.
-This picked things up at the club and in the 1901–02 and 1902–03 seasons it won back-to-back league titles and so attained ‘senior’ status.
-The 1903 saw the club join the London League Division Two.
+This picked things up at the club and in the 1901–02 and 1902–03 seasons it won back-to-back league titles and so attained "senior" status.
+The club joined the London League Division Two in 1903.
 It won the title in 1911 and so gained promotion to the Premier Division.
-Most of the next 50 years, the club played in the Athenian League.
+For most of the next fifty years, the club played in the Athenian League.

 After the First World War, Enfield disbanded.
-Members of Grange Park F.C., which had been a local junior club before the war, held a meeting at the Bell Inn, Baker Street, Enfield in May 1919 with a view to stepping up to senior football and taking on the mantle of Enfield.
+Members of Grange Park FC, which had been a local junior club before the war, held a meeting at the Bell Inn, Baker Street, Enfield in May 1919 with a view to stepping up to senior football and taking on the mantle of Enfield.
 The decision to become the "new" Enfield was taken the next month.

 Isthmian League years

 They enjoyed little success until the arrival of Thomas Lawrence in the early 1960s.
 Lawrence was a charismatic centre forward who attracted much stronger players to the club.
 His career as a player was cut short when he fractured his skull playing for Great Britain in an Olympic Games qualifier.
 Successful as a manager, he did even better later in business.
-Lawrence's arrival was the origin of the success of Enfield, that lasted 30 years.
+Lawrence's arrival was the origin of the success of Enfield, that lasted thirty years.
 It was not until 1961–62 that the club won the Athenian League title for the first time, and a second successive title in 1962–63 won them entry to the Isthmian League.
-They won seven further league titles, and were one of the first two Isthmian League clubs to join the Alliance Premier League in 1981.
-During their period in the Isthmian league they made their first appearance in the FA Amateur Cup Final.
+They won seven further league titles and were one of the first two Isthmian League clubs to join the Alliance Premier League in 1981.
+During their period in the Isthmian League they made their first appearance in the FA Amateur Cup Final.
 After taking an early lead their goalkeeper, Malcolm Mitchell broke his arm, and Roy Thomas, a winger, went into goal.
 No substitutes were allowed and Crook Town won 2–1.